MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/ListStore.md

 [gtk_list_store_] iter_is_valid
 -------------------------------

-> This function is slow.
-Only use it for debugging and/or testing > purposes.
+WARNING: This function is slow.
+Only use it for debugging and/or testing purposes.

-Checks if the given iter is a valid iter for this **Gnome::Gtk3::ListStore**.
+Checks if the given iter is a valid iter for this list store.

 Returns: `1` if the iter is valid, `0` if the iter is invalid.